opencaesar/oml-tutorials/tutorial2.md

 		</tr>
 	</table>

-4. Let us check that our ontologies are good so far, by running the task `tutorial2/oml/build` from the [=Gradle Task view=], and waiting for it to finish running in the [=Gradle Executions view=].
+4. Let us check that our ontologies are good so far, by running the task `tutorial2/oml/build` from the [=Gradle Tasks view=], and waiting for it to finish running in the [=Gradle Executions view=].
 This should run with no errors.

 **New Descriptions**